PAC-man/pac/README.md

 example:
     ./build-pac.sh urushi

-You can also use a second parameter for syncing sources before building

-    ./build-pac.sh -device- true

-There are also a few parameters that you can use together with before mentioned:
+There are also a few parameters that you can use when the script is executed:

 * threads: Allows to choose a number of threads for syncing operation
 * clean: Removes intermediates and output files

-The usage is the same

-    ./build-pac.sh -device- -parameters- true

-Parameters will be considered false unless you set them to true
+* sync: Sync the repo before building
+* And many more

 This will make a signed zip located on out/target/product/-device-.